indrajithi/Audio-Visualizer/README.md

  4. OpenGL

 ## Minimum requirements:
 The development of the project was done with these requirements.
-The can support lower versions also.
-It has not been tested.
+May support lower versions also but not been tested.
  * C++ compiler : g++ with c++11 support (-std=gnu++11) (version >= 5.2.1)
  * OpenGL (version >=v4.5)
  * Aquila-dsp framework (version >=v3.0)